OpenBMB/BMTools/README.md

 source secret_keys.sh
 python host_local_tools.py
 ```
-Then use set the url of plugin to `http://127.0.0.1:8079/tools/{tool_name}/` (Remember the tailing `/`).
+Then set the url of the plugin to `http://127.0.0.1:8079/tools/{tool_name}/` (Remember the tailing `/`).

 #### 2.1.2 Use online ChatGPT-Plugins

-Just loaded it with the URL pointed to the `.well-known/ai-plugin.json`
+Just load it with the URL pointed to the `.well-known/ai-plugin.json`
-For example,
-Set the url to `https://www.klarna.com/`, where `https://www.klarna.com/.well-known/ai-plugin.json` is a valid configuration.
+For example, set the url to `https://www.klarna.com/`, where `https://www.klarna.com/.well-known/ai-plugin.json` is a valid configuration.

 ### 2.2 Use a single tool